Bushra-2024/Core-JS-Concepts-Scope-Hoisting-and-TDZ/README.md

 ### JavaScript Scope
 Scope defines where variables are accessible in your code.
 JavaScript has three main types of scope:

-<p style="color:white;">To have a better understanding of scope, first look at the picture, then read the information here.
-You'll have a better understanding.</p>
+## Before you start reading about types first look at the picture, then read the information here.
+You'll have a better understanding.

 <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*I5kTkljF6GIVc56lVccjAw.png">

 1. **Global Scope**